 - A three-position start/stop rocker switch. - A green LED run indicator light on the rocker switch. - A four-position LED fault shutdown display.

 The start/stop rocker switch functions the same as the start/stop rocker switch on the generator control panel as previously explained.

-The green LED run indicator light on the rocker switch is illuminated whenever DC power is ON.
-It will go dim as the engine cranks and will brighten as the engine starts, indicating the generator is running.
+The green LED run indicator light on the rocker switch is illuminated when the generator is running.